 Judges like porno too: Porno star Nancy Lamontagne, aka Anne Sophia, 29, can pursue her international film career after a judge offered her a conditional release after she was found guilty of writing fake cheques in the summer of 1999.

-Loser wins race: On August 31 in Pointe Claire, two early morning car thieves proved unable to resist the temptation to race their newly acquired vehicles.
-Michel Laplante, 33, drove a stolen Camry into an electricity pylon, killing himself instantly.
-Partner in crime Robert Joncas, 39, went to help but took off before two Pinecourt police officers arrived.
-Cops chased Joncas who took off in the car, then stole a bicycle that he rode before attempting to swim away in the Outaouais River.
+Loser wins race: Two early morning car thieves proved unable to resist the temptation to race their newly-acquired vehicles on August 31 in Pointe Claire, Michel Laplante, 33, drove a stolen Camry into an electricity pylon, killing himself instantly.
+Partner-in-crime Robert Joncas, 39, went to help but took off before two Pinecourt police officers arrived.
+Cops chased Joncas who drove off and then stole a bicycle that he rode before attempting to swim away in the Outaouais River.
 Cops eventually fished him out and smacked him with seven charges as he toweled off.

 She hit him with a triple scoop slam piledriver: Benny Young, a local manager of professional wrestlers, reported that his wife has beaten him repeatedly.